ubemacapuno/Four-Houses/README.md

 # Hogwarts - Four Houses:

 This is my first project building and incorporating a server using Node.js.
 The server includes data for the four Hogwarts houses: Gryffindor, Ravenclaw, Hufflepuff, and Slytherin.
 If the user types in a house name and clicks the button, the API will respond back with corresponding data or an error if not found.
-The API will also respond with a random house and alert the user of the random house when the Sorting Hat image is clicked on.
+The API will also respond with a random house and the front-end will alert the user of the random house when the Sorting Hat image is clicked on.

 ## How It's Made: